ElixirNote/elixirnote/README.md

 ### Weekly Dev Meeting

-We have videoconference meetings every week where we discuss what we have been working on and get feedback from one another.
+We have videoconference meetings every week when we discuss what we have been working on and get feedback from one another.

 Anyone is welcome to attend, if they would like to discuss a topic or just to listen in.